-Reported annual growth rates of 21% at Isla San Benito over an 11-year period are too high and likely result from immigration from Isla Guadalupe (Esperón-Rodríguez and Gallo-Revnoso 2012).
-The maximum net productivity rate can be assumed to be equal to the maximum annual growth rate observed between 1955 and 1993 (13.7%) because the population was at a very low level and should have been growing at nearly its maximum rate (Gallo 1994).
-Based on direct counts of animals at Guadalupe Island between 1955 and 2010, the estimated annual population growth rate is 10.3%.
+Reported annual growth rates of 21% at Isla San Benito over an 11-year period are too high and likely result from immigration from Isla Guadalupe (Esperón-Rodríguez and Gallo-Reynoso 2012).
+The maximum net productivity rate is assumed to be equal to the maximum annual growth rate observed between 1955 and 1993 (13.7%) when the population was at a very low level and should have been growing at nearly its maximum rate (Gallo 1994).